-Karinna Vazquez, Ph.D.: Clinical Neuropsychologist and Rehab Psychology Manager for Memorial Regional Hospital South
+Evelyn Ramirez, Ph.D.: Clinical Neuropsychologist

 Marcy G. Smith, Psy.D.: Clinical Neuropsychologist & Director of Psychological Service

 The Psychology position at Inpatient Behavioral Health:

 The intern in this position will work primarily with both adult and adolescents who have psychiatric or co-occurring disorders.
 Treatment involves evidence-based modalities which includes: group, family and individual therapy.
 Each patient is provided with individualized aftercare planning to ensure quality and safe discharges back to the community.